LemonFountainPerson/The-Lemon-Engine/Documentation.md

 However, the engine uses multiple channels oraganisation and for controlling whether to loop a sound.
 All channels are currently identical except for the LOOP_CHANNEL channel as defined in the ChannelNames enum.
 The only difference between these channels is that sounds played in most channels will only be played once, while those played in LOOP_CHANNEL will loop forever until manually stopped.

-every sound is its own memory-allocated struct in a linked list attached to the SoundChannels array, essentially to represent each instance of a sound as its own "object".
+Every sound is its own memory-allocated struct in a linked list attached to the SoundChannels array, essentially to represent each instance of a sound as its own "object".
 This means each sound can be modified individually, or on a channel-wise basis.
-However, a liomitation of this implementation is that there is a defined limit to the amount of sounds that can be played on a channel at one time, in order to conserve memory.
+However, a limitation of this implementation is that there is a defined limit to the amount of sounds that can be played on a channel at one time, in order to conserve memory.

 For ease of operation, macros or enums can be defined to assist with organisation, such as defining "MUSIC_CHANNEL" as 0 to signify that channel 0 is reserved for music.

 **Frame Throttling**

 Next, the frame throttling functionality.
 The function frameRate is called with an integer to determine how much to delay to maintain the specified frames per second.
 Ideally, without this function the engine will run unencumbered at approximately 400-600 fps.
-DeltaTime is a static global variable meaning it is accessable from any file that includes data.h.
+DeltaTime is a extern global variable meaning it is accessable from any file that includes data.h.
 (NOTE: while partially implemented, deltaTime calculations and the frameRate function are not 100% accurate and are currently being worked on for a future version.
 As such, this information and its functionality may be subject to change.)

 **Extra Stuff**